radareorg/radare.org/gsod/2019/index.md

 1. Try to split GSoD period into tasks, and each task into subtasks.
 It helps us to understand how you plan to accomplish your goals, but more importantly, it'll help you to understand the task deep enough before starting, and prioritize important things to do first.
 2. Please, note, how much time a day/week you are able to spend on this project.
 3. Specify your timezone, since so we can assign you a mentor in the same one, to ease communication.
-4. Submit your proposal early, not in the last minute!
+4. Submit your proposal early, not the last minute!